Art+Feminism: Wikipedia Edit-a-thon 2020

 The edit-a-thon in New York kicked-off with a conversation between two Brooklyn-based artists, Jaishri Abichandani and Jean Shin, exploring questions around the role of feminism and activism in their art practice.
 The conversation was moderated by Jane DeBevoise, Chair of the Board of Asia Art Archive in New York and Hong Kong.
 Click here to see a short list of books recommended by Abichandani and Shin during their conversation.

-Organized by Asia Art Archive in America and Miriam and Ira D. Wallach Division of Art, Prints and Photographs of the New York Public Library and in collaboration with Asia Art Archive in Hong Kong, this event brings together participants to discuss, create, share, and improve Wikipedia articles about women artists and makers in and from Asia.
+Organized by Asia Art Archive in America and Miriam and Ira D. Wallach Division of Art, Prints and Photographs of the New York Public Library and in collaboration with Asia Art Archive in Hong Kong, this event brought together participants to discuss, create, share, and improve Wikipedia articles about women artists and makers in and from Asia.

 Jaishri Abichandani is a Brooklyn-based artist and curator.
 She received her MFA from Goldsmiths College, University of London, and founded the South Asian Women’s Creative Collective in New York and London.
 Abichandani served as the founding director of public events and projects at the Queens Museum.
 More recently, she engineered a collaboration between the Smithsonian Asian Pacific American Center, Asia Society, and the Queens Museum to organize a national convening and the exhibition Lucid Dreams and Distant Visions.